raylene-gsa/technology-modernization-fund/_pages/process.md

 ## Phase One: Initial Project Proposal (IPP)

 - **Agencies submit Initial Project Proposals (IPPs) using the IPP Template**, which are reviewed by the Technology Modernization Board.
-- **The Board assesses IPPs based on the Criteria established by the Board.** The Board will provide all agencies that submit IPPs a written memo highlighting the Board’s decision and possible requesting additional action.
+- **The Board assesses IPPs based on the [criteria]({{ site.baseurl }}{% link _pages/criteria.md %}) established by the Board.** The Board will provide all agencies that submit IPPs a written memo highlighting the Board’s decision and possible requesting additional action.

 The proposal template for the IPP is available in the [Documents & Templates]({{ site.baseurl }}{% link _pages/documents.md %}) section of this site.